Wjmoore32001/EzyReadComics/docs/development-log.md

 ## 2026-06-28 — Added Publisher Filtering

-Added simple publisher filtering to the issue and volume pages.
+Added publisher filtering to the issue and volume pages.

-The publisher dropdown is generated from publishers currently stored in the database.
+The publisher list is generated from publishers currently stored in the database.

-This allows the project to eventually filter for Marvel records without assuming every imported record is Marvel.
+This allows the project to filter records by publisher without assuming every imported record belongs to one publisher.

+For example, future Marvel-specific views or filters can use publisher data instead of assuming all records are Marvel.

+Publisher filtering was later improved with searchable dropdowns.

 ## 2026-06-28 — Updated Volume Model